-As indicated, a key objective of the BackPack Program is to help meet the weekend needs of hungry children and students.
-Feeding America, working with your school and local food banks, can provide people with free, nutritious and easy-to-prepare food to take home on school vacations and weekends when other private or public resources are not available.
+As indicated, a key objective of the BackPack Program is to help meet the weekend nutritional needs of hungry children and students.
+Feeding America, working with your school and local food banks, can provide people with free, nutritious and easy-to-prepare food to take home on school vacations as well as weekends when other private or public resources are not available.

 Apply and more information on the BackPack program